markmoxon/c64-elite-flicker-free/README.md

 * If you are interested in building and applying the patch yourself, see the section on [building the patch](#building-the-patch).

-The code in the patch has been backported from the BBC Master version of Elite, so it is 100% Bell & Braben code that's making its first appearance on the Commodore 64.
+The ship-drawing code in the patch has been backported from the BBC Master version of Elite, so this part is 100% Bell & Braben code that's making its first appearance on the Commodore 64.
+The improved planet-drawing code is by Mark Moxon, and takes the same algorithm and applies it to the planets, with additional code to reduce flicker even further.

 You can see the difference it makes in the following clip.
 The patched version is on the left, and the original version is on the right: